ZijiaZhang/CPSC436_Project/README.md

 - Able to set blog post to public/private/to friends
 - Announcement system (public posts)
 - Comment, Like to a post
+- Hide Post, and Avoid Similar Posts
 - BlackList

 ## 2-3 stretch requirements (plan to complete 1!)
 - Group chat
 - Apps and games to help users interact
+- Smart Algorithm for recommended posts and friends as well as avoided posts and users

 # Designs
 ![](Docs/images/Project_layouts-1.png)